-Rambling wheat fields line our eastern edge while the Columbia National Wildlife Refuge and the Hanford Reach define our southern lines.
+Rambling wheat fields line our eastern edge while the Columbia National Wildlife Refuge and Hanford Reach define our southern lines.
 Add the Columbia River to Grant County's 144-plus lakes and you have the state's most popular fishing destination.
-Sixty-three percent of all freshwater licenses bought by anglers are headed to the state's Region II, and most of those waters are in Grant County.
+Sixty-three percent of all freshwater licenses bought by anglers head to the state's Region II.
+Most of those waters are in Grant County.